hakimel/reveal.js/README.md

 # reveal.js

-A CSS 3D slideshow tool for quickly creating HTML presentations.
+A CSS 3D slideshow tool for quickly creating good looking HTML presentations.
+Requires a browser with support for CSS 3D transforms, querySelector and classList.
+Does not _rely_ on any external libraries but [highlight.js](http://softwaremaniacs.org/soft/highlight/en/description/) is included by default for code highlighting.

 Curious about how this looks in action?
 [Check out the demo page](http://lab.hakim.se/reveal-js/).